 Moreover, with the low-glycemic index, using sugar coconut might impact human blood sugar levels.
 So, it means that blood sugar levels will not soar or plunge.
 Additionally, it does not result in sugar crashes or intense food cravings.

 In general, it has the same amount of cab as regular sugar, but you should not consume large quantities to reap all of its benefits, eat in moderation.

 |Sodium, Na||240 (mg)|

 |Fatty acids, total saturated||0 (g)|

 The information from USDA (1), for 100g each serving

 What Does Coconut Sugar Taste Like?

-Coconut sugar is delicately sweet similar to brown sugar with a light touch of caramel.
-Although coconut sugar does not go through many steps, the sweetness, color, and taste still be different based on the coconut species chosen, harvest time, where they grow, or even how to collect the sap.
+Coconut sugar is delicately sweet, similar to brown sugar with a light touch of caramel.
+Although coconut sugar does not go through many steps, the sweetness, color, and taste still differ based on the chosen coconut species, harvest time, where they grow, or even how to collect the sap.

 Why Does Replace Coconut Sugar?